jzacsh/vcsq/README.md

 ### Tests

 e2e tests of the CLI binary, in `vcsq_cli/tests/`, are the strategy for the moment;
-they covery every API that `vcsq_lib/` is meant to offer.
+they cover every API that `vcsq_lib/` is meant to offer.

 Gitlab servers also runs this suite on every merge to main, via `.gitlab-ci.yml` instructions.
 The results can be seen at: